 Growing kids have growing minds so of course learning doesn’t stop just because school isn’t in session.
-In Springfield, kids can engage in a variety of educational programs to continue their education through the summer months.
-From state-of-the-art library facilities and a comprehensive children’s science center to a myriad of park board, school district, and university-sponsored programs, you’ll find an abundance of enriching experiences for children of all ages – and adults too! – year-round.
+In Springfield, kids can engage in a variety of educational programs and camps to continue their education through the summer months.
+From state-of-the-art library facilities and a comprehensive children’s science center to a myriad of park board, school district, and university-sponsored programs, you’ll find an abundance of enriching educational experiences and activities for children of all ages – and adults too! – year-round.

 Springfield-Greene County Library District